tshepang/blog-movies/content/movies/Enough Said (2013).rst

 and one of the best on-a-date moments in movie memory.

-The issue with it is that the second half doesn't feel as solid as the first, and the whole thing doesn't look like it has good re-watch value.
+The issue with it is that the second half doesn't feel as solid as the first, and the whole thing doesn't feel like it has good re-watch value.
 It feels more like (a really good) TV series, something like *Girls*.